Eslamasabry/LinGet/README.md

 - **Unified Library** - View and manage packages from multiple sources in a single list.
 - **Modern UI** - Built with GTK4 and Libadwaita for a native GNOME experience.
-- **Smart Filtering** - Toggle sources on/off instantly to find what you need.
+- **Providers + Filtering** - Enable/disable providers from the sidebar, and filter the list by source from the top toolbar.
 - **Bulk Operations** - Select multiple packages to update or remove them all at once.
 - **Backup & Restore** - Export your package list to a file and restore it on another machine.
 - **Update Center** - See all available updates across your system in one view.